Marie Rimmer: Political career

-In 2006, police investigated Rimmer for allegations that she had spend £1,000 more than what was allowed in her ward during May's local elections, breaking rules governing election campaign expenses.
+In 2006, police investigated Rimmer for allegations that she had spent £1,000 more than what was allowed in her ward during May's local elections, breaking rules governing election campaign expenses.
 The original complaints originated from a member of the now defunct Community Action Party, Eric Guest, who was hit back by the Labour Party who called the allegations 'spurious and malicious.'

 Rimmer became leader of the council for a third time following the 2010 St Helens Metropolitan Borough Council election.
 She criticised the then outgoing administration, led by Liberal Democrats leader Brian Spencer, for driving people away from the town centre after their implementation of car parking charges in some areas of St Helens.
 In 2011, Rimmer opposed plans to introduce the Metro Mayor of the Liverpool City Region, stating that "St Helens has a long and proud tradition of helping to support the sub region economy by working closely with our colleagues.
 I do not believe that investing power in one individual is the right thing to do."

 Her leadership ended following the 2014 St Helens Metropolitan Borough Council election where despite winning a large Labour majority, Rimmer was replaced by her deputy, Barrie Grunewald, in May 2013 after a 22 to 18 vote of the Labour group on the council.

-Parliamentary career (2014-present)

-In 2014, Rimmer was picked from an all-women shortlist as Labour's candidate in the 2015 general election to succeed Shaun Woodward as MP for St Helens South and Whiston.
-Thirteen years prior, she was blocked from being shortlisted for the same seat ahead of the 2001 general election by Labour's national executive committee, amidst accusations of a "stitch-up" to parachute Woodward into the seat, as he was unlikely to win his Witney seat which he won in 1997 as a Conservative.
-Labour officials refused to disclose reasons why Rimmer was excluded from the shortlist, and despite being noted as a local favourite, Rimmer insisted that, despite her exclusion, she was not angry and that she "...did not come into politics to be angry."
-She was elected as MP for St Helens South and Whiston in the 2015 general election with a majority of 21,243.

-On the day of the Scottish independence referendum in 2014, an incident at a polling station in Shettleston, Glasgow, led to her arrest and being charged with assault.
+On the day of the Scottish independence referendum in 2014, an incident at a polling station in Shettleston, Glasgow, led to Rimmer's arrest and being charged with assault.
 Rimmer's case was later found not proven at Glasgow Sheriff Court in November 2016.

+Parliamentary career

+In April 2014, Rimmer was picked from an all-women shortlist as Labour's candidate for St Helens South and Whiston.
+At the 2015 general election, Rimmer was elected to Parliament as MP for St Helens South and Whiston with 59.8% of the vote and a majority of 21,243.